-- G. Entry of an Order requiring Defendants to correct any erroneous impression the consuming public may have derived concerning the nature, characteristics, or qualities of their products, including without limitation, the placement of corrective advertising and providing written notice to the public. - H. Entry of an Order requiring Defendants to account to and pay Plaintiff for all profits and damages resulting from Defendants' trademark counterfeiting and infringing and unfairly competitive activities and that the award to Plaintiff be trebled, as provided for under 15 U.S.C.§ 1117, or, at Plaintiff's election with respect to Count I, that Plaintiff be awarded statutory damages from each defendant in the amount of two million dollars (\$2,000,000.00) per each counterfeit trademark used and product sold, as provided by 15 U.S.C. § 1117(c)(2) of the Lanham Act. - I. Entry of an Order requiring Defendants to account to and pay Plaintiff damages for patent infringement in an amount to be determined by the Court pursuant to 35 U.S.C. §§ 284 and 289 which shall in no event be less than a reasonable royalty. - J. Entry of an award pursuant to 15 U.S.C. § 1117 (a) and (b) of Plaintiff's costs and reasonable attorneys' fees and investigative fees, associated with bringing this action, including the cost of corrective advertising. - K. Entry of an award pursuant to 35 U.S.C § 285 of Plaintiff's reasonable attorney's fees. - L. Entry of an Order that, upon Plaintiff's request, Defendants and any financial institutions, payment processors, banks, escrow services, money transmitters, or marketplace platforms, and their related companies and affiliates, identify and restrain all funds, up to and including the total amount of judgment, in all financial accounts and/or sub-accounts used in connection with the Seller IDs, or other alias seller identification or e-commerce store names used by Defendants presently or in the future, as well as any other related accounts of the same customer(s) and any other accounts which transfer funds into the same financial institution account(s) and remain restrained until such funds are surrendered to Plaintiff in partial satisfaction of the monetary judgment entered herein.
+- F. Entry of an Order requiring Defendants to correct any erroneous impression the consuming public may have derived concerning the nature, characteristics, or qualities of their products, including without limitation, the placement of corrective advertising and providing written notice to the public. - G. Entry of an Order requiring Defendants to account to and pay Plaintiff for all profits and damages resulting from Defendants' trademark counterfeiting and infringing and unfairly competitive activities and that the award to Plaintiff be trebled, as provided for under 15 U.S.C.§ 1117, or, at Plaintiff's election with respect to Count I, that Plaintiff be awarded statutory damages from each Defendant in the amount of two million dollars (\$2,000,000.00) per each counterfeit trademark used and product sold, as provided by 15 U.S.C. § 1117(c)(2) of the Lanham Act. - H. Entry of an award pursuant to 15 U.S.C. § 1117 (a) and (b), of Plaintiff's costs and reasonable attorneys' fees and investigative fees, associated with bringing this action, including the cost of corrective advertising. - I. Entry of an Order that, upon Plaintiff's request, Defendants and any financial institutions, payment processors, banks, escrow services, money transmitters, or marketplace platforms, and their related companies and affiliates, identify and restrain all funds, up to and including the total amount of judgment, in all financial accounts and/or sub-accounts used in connection with the Seller IDs, or other alias seller identification or e-commerce store names used by Defendants presently or in the future, as well as any other related accounts of the same customer(s) and any other accounts which transfer funds into the same financial institution account(s) and remain restrained until such funds are surrendered to Plaintiff in partial satisfaction of the monetary judgment entered herein.

-- M. Entry of an award of pre-judgment interest on the judgment amount. - N. Entry of an Order for any further relief as the Court may deem just and proper.
+- J. Entry of an award of pre-judgment interest on the judgment amount. - K. Entry of an Order for any further relief as the Court may deem just and proper.

-Dated: April 2, 2025 Respectfully submitted,
+DATED: April 4, 2025 Respectfully submitted,

 /s/ Joel B. Rothman

 JOEL B. ROTHMAN

 Florida Bar Number: 98220

 joel.rothman@sriplaw.com

 ANGELA M. NIEVES

 Florida Bar Number: 1032760

 angela.nieves@sriplaw.com

-SRIPLAW, P. A.
+SRIPLAW, P.A.21301 Powerline Road

+Suite 100

-21301 Powerline Road Suite 100 Boca Raton, FL 33433 561.404.4350 - Telephone 561.404.4353 - Facsimile
+Boca Raton, FL 33433

+561.404.4350 - Telephone

+561.404.4353 - Facsimile

-Counsel for Plaintiff Sabre Corp.
+Counsel for Plaintiff Alpha LLC